 - Harbour cruise with 3-course dinner

-- Harbour cruise with all-inclusive lunch
+- Sydney Harbour discovery cruise with lunch

 - Tall ship afternoon Harbour cruise